The value of specialist medical negligence solicitors

 Why do I need a medical negligence expert?

-Strictly speaking, it is not required for someone to instruct a specialist medical negligence solicitor to handle their claim, in the same way you do not need to hire an experienced contractor to build your house extension.
+Strictly speaking, it is not necessary for someone to instruct a specialist medical negligence solicitor to handle their claim, in the same way you do not need to hire an experienced contractor to build your house extension.

 But, how do you prove medical negligence has occurred?
 This requires a thorough examination of the available evidence.